squidfunk/mkdocs-material/docs/tutorials/icons.md

 ## Setup

-All icons provided by Material are placed within the `.icons` folder.
+All icons provided by Material are placed within the [`.icons`][material-icons] folder.
 Each icon set provided is placed within its own sub-folder to avoid naming conflicts for the same icon name.
 They are accessible using the relative file name (without extension): `fontawesome/brands/github`.

-In order to add the Bootstrap Icons, we will need to extend the theme to gain access to the `.icons` folder.
+In order to add the Bootstrap Icons, we will need to extend the theme to gain access to your `.icons` folder.
 For that, we create an folder `theme` (or any other name) within the project root and specify it as `custom_dir`.

 ```yaml
 theme: